josephl70/OpenGameCreator/README.md

 Finally, host the "Client" folder on a webserver of your choosing and go to index.html to play the game creator.

-If you want the levels to save names, you must put the list of string names in "Server/gamecreator_GAMENAME/stringNames.txt"
+If you want the levels to save names, you must put the list of string names in "Server/gamecreator_GAMENAME/stringNames.txt" This supports multiple game creator folders, just create a new folder named gamecreator_GAMENAME in the server folder and switch the game name to change to that specific folder.

 If levels are not saving, create the following folders in "Server/gamecreator_GAMENAME":<br />
 "json_levels"<br />